Here at Money Talks News, we spend a lot of time telling you how to save money.

 Unless you have a legitimate need to have the internet or a smartphone for work, you can probably get by with checking your email once or twice a week at the library.
 As for your cellphone, you probably don’t need to be accessible 24/7, right?
 Try carrying a prepaid phone for emergencies.

 Less extreme options: If you don’t want to completely unplug at home, at least lower your bills.
-Free streaming services, for example, let you cut the cost of in-home entertainment entirely — see “15 Free Streaming Services to Watch While Stuck at Home.”
+Free streaming services, for example, let you cut the cost of in-home entertainment entirely — see “17 Streaming Services That Are Completely Free.”

 You can also use Money Talks News’ free cellphone and plan search tool to find cheaper options for phone service.